 Project

 Description

-The project aims to improve maternal, child health (MCH) and nutrition in the remote Son La Province of Vietnam.
-The project will improve the nutrition and MCH services offered at health facilities by providing educational resources and supplies, and training health workers.
-Health workers will be included in the trainings with key community members on key topics such as exclusive breastfeeding, complementary feeding, healthy birth spacing, food hygiene, as well as the importance of delivery in a health facility and antenatal and postnatal care.
-Necessary supplies and materials such as brochures and flipcharts will be provided to the commune health stations and district hospital.
-Investing in improving the quality of services (supplies, training of staff) is important to increase women and girls’ confidence and trust in these services leading to increased service utilization.
+The project aimed to improve maternal, child health (MCH) and nutrition in the remote Son La Province of Vietnam.
+The project improved the nutrition and MCH services offered at health facilities by providing educational resources and supplies, and training health workers.
+Health workers were included in the trainings with key community members on key topics such as exclusive breastfeeding, complementary feeding, healthy birth spacing, food hygiene, as well as the importance of delivery in a health facility and antenatal and postnatal care.
+Necessary supplies and materials such as brochures and flipcharts were provided to the commune health stations and district hospital.
+Investing in improving the quality of services (supplies, training of staff) is important to increase women and girls’ confidence and

+Project